empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

     0.318127 0.185645 3.00 928.50           #  Rp  RR  shift  range

-The first value is the actual R factor, followed by Pendry’s $RR$ factor defining the statistical error.
+The first value is the actual R factor, followed by Pendry’s $`RR`$ factor defining the statistical error.
 The third number is the energy shift between the experimental and theoretical IV curves, the last value is the total overlaqp (in eV) between experimental and theoretical IV curves.
 These values are followed by a comment specifying them.

 ## CSEARCH